 Gentle exercises and activities in the first few weeks after surgery is encouraged.
 However, strenuous activities such as weight lifting and sit-ups are restricted for around eight weeks total though in the long-term there are no limitations whatsoever.
 For more explicit information on this, read: When Can You Resume Full Unrestricted Activities Following a Tummy Tuck?

-There are a number of factors that can affect the final appearance of Tummy Tuck scars.
-In addition to one’s natural healing process and genetic predisposition for scarring, these can include whether or not a full or mini abdominoplasty is performed, how much skin is removed, which scar treatment products are utilized and how closely postoperative care instructions are followed.
+There are a number of factors that can affect the final appearance of tummy tuck scars.
+In addition to one’s natural healing process and genetic predisposition for scarring, these can include whether or not a full or mini abdominoplasty is performed, how much skin is removed, ones’ general medical condition, which scar treatment products are utilized and how closely postoperative care instructions are followed.

-The incision for a full Tummy Tuck is made along the pubis and extends outward above the groin.
-It is designed to be concealed by most bikini and underwear varieties and can often incorporate an existing C-section scar for women who have undergone a cesarean delivery.
+The incision for a full tummy tuck is made along the pubis and extends outward above the groin.
+It is designed to be better concealed by most bikini and underwear varieties and can often incorporate an existing C-section scar for women who have undergone a cesarean delivery.
 The mini abdominoplasty incision is a shorter version of this.
 Consequently, it may allow for an even greater variety of clothes to be worn without being seen.

 Abdominoplasty After Pregnancy

 A common aesthetic concern numerous women experience after having children is the noticeable bulge present in the mid and lower abdominal region.
 Immune to diet and exercise, this “pooch” can be so prominent in some cases that it causes a woman to still appear pregnant long after she gives birth.

 Three factors are generally responsible for the development of a post-pregnancy bulge.
 These include: